shannonlindsay/Data-AI-Dev/index.md

 ---
 # Instructions

-Together with your partner, test each of the labs below and provide feedback via a GitHub **issue** or **pull request**.
-If you are unfamiliar with GitHub, log an **issue**, where you'll describe the issue you are seeing in the lab.
+Together with your partner, test each of the labs below and provide feedback via a GitHub **[issue](https://github.com/shannonlindsay/Data-AI-Dev/issues/new)** or **[pull request](https://github.com/shannonlindsay/Data-AI-Dev/pulls)**.
+If you are less familiar with GitHub, log an **issue**, where you'll describe the issue you are seeing in the lab.

 # Content Directory